On strict ranking by pairwise comparisons: On a procedure leading to strict ranking

-We have seen that an existing consistencization procedure is not adapted to the conservation of the characteristic ranking matrix.
-WE now propose a consistencization method that will always produce a consistent PC matrix satisfying the $\mathcal{R}-$condition, and consequently, a consistent PC matrix that will produce a strict ranking of the items.
+We have seen that an existing {{}, procedure making consistent a PC matrix} is not adapted to the conservation of the characteristic ranking matrix.
+We now propose a method that will always produce a consistent PC matrix satisfying the $\mathcal{R}$-condition, and consequently, a consistent PC matrix that will produce a strict ranking of the items.
 For this, we have to exclude from the initial set of pairwise comparisons matrices the set $\overline{\mathcal{R}}CPC_n$ of the study.
-Indeed, on this set, there is no need of consistencization, and there are already items that have equal rank.
-Therefore we work in the set of \emph{admissible pairwise comparisons matrices} defined by We propose to build a functional
+Indeed, on this set, there is no need of {{}, procedures making consistent a PC matrix}, and there are already items that have equal rank.
+Therefore, we work in the set of \emph{admissible pairwise comparisons matrices} defined by